 Interested in learning ways to increase your traffic and market a product without breaking the bank?
-Today we’re going to discuss some simple strategies that any entrepreneur can use to gain traffic to their store for free.
+Today we’re going to discuss some simple digital marketing strategies that any entrepreneur can use to gain traffic to their store for free.
 The only thing you’ll need to invest is good old sweat equity.

-While paid marketing can be a great way to quickly generate a lot of traffic, this traffic is short term, it’s cost prohibitive, and you need to continually reinvest.
+While paid marketing campaigns can be a great way to quickly generate a lot of traffic, this traffic is short term, it’s cost prohibitive, and you need to continually reinvest.
 Luckily, there are tons of other tactics if you want to learn how to increase website traffic.

 One tip to keep in mind: double down on the most relevant traffic you can find and choose a strategy you can do consistently.
 Focus on getting results with one approach before you add on others.
 If you spread yourself too thin with too many tactics at once, you may find yourself overwhelmed and frustrated.